Order of Visit: High Point #42

 When to Visit: Mt.
 Marcy is open year-round, but it’s usually covered in snow from October to May and can see winter temperatures as low as -30°F. The trail also tends to be quite muddy in late spring and early summer as the snow is melting.
 Therefore, the vast majority of visitors hike Mt.
 Marcy in summer or early fall.

 Getting There: Mt.
 Marcy is located in the heart of the Adirondack Mountains near Lake Placid, and approximately 140 miles north of Albany.
 There are four trails to Mt.
 Marcy’s summit, but most hikers approach Mt.
 Marcy from the north via the Van Hoevenberg Trail near Heart Lake.
-Not only is this the most popular trail, it is also the shortest route at 7.9 miles (each way).
+Not only is this the most popular trail, but it is also the shortest route at 7.9 miles (each way).

 Entrance Fees/Permits: None.